-In 2018, FreshMinistries received a gift of $500,000 from the Margaret A. Cargill Foundation to create an aquaponics training center in South Africa.
-The Rt.
-Rev. Desmond Tutu has lent his support to the project allowing it to be christened the Desmond Tutu Project for Global Hunger.
+In 2018, FreshMinistries received a gift of $500,000 from the Margaret A. Cargill Foundation to help create an aquaponics training center in South Africa.
+The Most Rev. Desmond Tutu has lent his support to the project allowing it to be christened the Desmond Tutu Project for Global Hunger.

 In addition, FreshMinistries has worked with the Episcopal Diocese of Haiti to support agricultural education in northern Haiti and also provided considerable relief assistance during the Haiti earthquake of 2010.

 During the administration of George W. Bush, FreshMinstries received an $11MM PEPFAR grant to battle HIV/AIDS in Africa.

 With the Church of the Province of Southern Africa, we created a coalition that continues to work in southern Africa to combat HIV/AIDS.
 We are proud to have helped launch this continuing program, which:

 - Is education-based